 Below is an overview of your options if you struggle to pay your student loans.

 If your income is low or unstable, or you have very high student loan debt compared to your income, you might be eligible for one of the below plans.

-In this plan, which is only available for a certain type of loan (called a FFEL), your payments are based on your annual income, family size, and total loan amount.
-Your payments must at least cover accruing interest and you must pay the loan off in ten years.
+In this plan, which is only available for a certain types of loans (subsidized and unsubsidized Federal Stafford Loans, FFEL PLUS Loans, and FFEL Consolidation Loans), your payments are based on your annual income, family size, and total loan amount.
+You must pay the loan off in ten years.